BlankTiger/homecfg/README.md

 # <p align="center">🏠 homecfg 🏠</p>

-This project uses a custom-built configuration file manager `hm` that's currently not publicly available.
+This project uses a custom-built configuration file manager `hm`.

 ## Using this config